 Each reporting period, the Company evaluates the realizability of all of its deferred tax assets in each tax jurisdiction.
 As of December 31, 2017, the Company continued to maintain a full valuation allowance against its net deferred tax assets in certain jurisdictions due to sustained pre-tax losses.
 As a result of the valuation allowances, no tax benefits have been recognized for losses incurred in those tax jurisdictions in 2017, 2016 and 2015.
-The reduction in individual deferred tax liabilities and deferred tax assets in 2017 is primarily a result of the reduction in the net United States deferred tax assets revalued using the newly enacted federal tax rate of 21%.
+The reduction in individual deferred tax liabilities and deferred tax assets in 2017 is primarily a result of revaluation of the federal deferred tax balances due to United States tax reform.
+The valuation allowance balance reduction in 2017 is primarily a result of the reduction in the net United States deferred tax assets revalued using the newly enacted federal tax rate of 21%.